Should I Watch..? Welcome To The Punch

 - The film made most of its takings in the UK but still only took £460'000.
 In the US, it grossed less than $10'000.

-- Filming locations include the indigO2 nightclub at the O2 Arena in London and Farnborough Airfield in Hampshire.
-About ten minutes away from where I live!
+- Filming locations include the indigO2 nightclub at the O2 Arena in London and Farnborough Airfield in Hampshire, about ten minutes away from where I used to live.

 What's not to like?